News media

 Electronic news-gathering trucks and photojournalists gathered outside the Prudential Financial headquarters in Newark, United States in August 2004 following the announcement of evidence of a terrorist threat to it and to buildings in New York City.

 The news media or news industry are forms of mass media that focus on delivering news to the general public.
-These sources include news agencies, newspapers, news magazines, news channels etc.
+These sources include news agencies, newspapers, news magazines, news channels, etc.

 History

 Some of the first news circulations occurred in Renaissance Europe.
 These handwritten newsletters, circulated among merchants, contained news about wars, economic conditions, and social customs.
-Newsletters were very scarce and no two were the same as they were all hand written, until the invention of the printing press by Johannes Gutenberg in 1440.
+Newsletters were very scarce and no two were the same as they were all handwritten, until the invention of the printing press by Johannes Gutenberg in 1440.
 With movable type and ink, newspapers were now able to be mass produced for cheap.
 The first printed news appeared by the late 1400s in German pamphlets, which contained content that was often highly sensationalized.
 The first newspaper written in English was The Weekly News, published in London in 1621.
 Several papers followed in the 1640s and 1650s.
 In 1690, the first American newspaper was published by Richard Pierce and Benjamin Harris in Boston.
 However, it did not have permission from the government to be published and was immediately suppressed.